LabTranslationalArchitectomics/riboWaltz/README.md

   `psite` processes one sample at a time, printing on the screen the extremity chosen for the computation of the P-site offsets and the value upon which the correction is based.

-    psite_offset <- psite(reads_list, flanking = 6, extremity="auto")
+    psite_offset <- psite(reads_list, flanking = 6, extremity = "auto")

-  The result is a data frame containing for all the read lengths of each sample the percentage of reads in the whole dataset and the percentage of reads aligning on the start codon (if any; used for the computation of the P-site offsets as described above).
-The data frame also reports the distance of the P-site from the two extremities of the reads before and after the correction step.
+  The result is a data table containing for all the read lengths of each sample the percentage of reads in the whole dataset and the percentage of reads aligning on the start codon (if any; used for the computation of the P-site offsets as described above).
+The data table also reports the distance of the P-site from the two extremities of the reads before and after the correction step.
 An additional column contains the name of the sample.
 Here an example:

   |  length  |  total_percentage  |  start_percentage  |  around_start  |  offset_from_5  |  offset_from_3  |  adj_offset_from_5  |  adj_offset_from_3  |  sample  |
   |:------:|:---------:|:------:|:---------:|:------:|:------:|:------:|:------:|:------:|